 Your free graffiti tour takes you through stops in La Candelaria, Bogotá’s city center, and likely where you’ll start most of your tourist activity anyway.
 I’ll admit I wasn’t impressed by the area until this tour, as it can look uninviting at first.

 The meeting point for your street art tour is Journalists’ Park, named as such because it was frequented by journalists (and artists) in the 1960s.
-Look for the statue of political leader Simon Bolívar and the blue umbrella, and you should be on your way to a good time.

 You’ll likely have a quick ice-breaker before starting to hear where everyone in the group is from.
 We were thankful and honestly a bit surprised that we were one of only three Americans on our group tour.